 - Data Requirements (Data reporting and Information and Samples Plans)

 - Statutory Notification of Meetings

-On 4 June 2019, Tom Wheeler, the NSTA's Director of Regulation, wrote to all licensees and infrastructure owners regarding the next stage of our regulatory approach.
+On 4 June 2019, Tom Wheeler, the NSTA's then Director of Regulation (now Director of Operations), wrote to all licensees and infrastructure owners regarding the next stage of our regulatory approach.
 The text of the letter can be viewed here